British Leyland ECV3

 The ECV3 is a concept car developed by British Leyland's BL Technology division, led by Spen King.
 The ECV3 was first shown to the public in December 1982, and was the third in a series of Energy Conservation Vehicles that BL was developing, incorporating new engine technologies and construction materials.
 The prototype is on display at the Gaydon Heritage Motor Centre.

 Technical details

 The ECV3 was powered by an experimental 3-cylinder, 12-valve 1.1 L (1113 cc) petrol engine, developing 72 bhp @ 5,800 rpm and torque of 72 lbft @ 3,750 rpm, and mated to a manual 5-speed transmission.
-The engine was a lightweight 84 kg.

-While the engine did not reach production, it did lead to the design of the 1988 K-Series engine.
+The engine was a lightweight 84 kg, and while the engine did not reach production, it did influence the design of the 1988 K-Series engine.